HarisTahir2003/Naive-Bayes/README.md

 ## Introduction

-Linear regression is a fundamental machine-learning technique used to model the relationship between a dependent variable and one or more independent variables.
-This assignment provides a clear and concise example of how to implement linear regression from scratch using Python.
+Multinomial Naive Bayes is a probabilistic machine learning algorithm based on Bayes' theorem, commonly used for text classification.
+It assumes features (e.g., word frequencies) follow a multinomial distribution and are conditionally independent given the class.
+This simplicity makes it efficient and effective for tasks like spam detection or sentiment analysis.
+This assignment provides a clear and concise example of how to implement Naive Bayes from scratch using Python.
+The assignment explores how to classify a dataset of tweets into different categories of sentiments.

 ## Installation Requirements

 To run this notebook, you will need the following packages: